My Grandfather Clock has Stopped, Can I Fix It?

 3) Start the pendulum swinging with a mild push of the hand and make sure your pendulum is swinging freely and not touching the chime rods or weights.

 4) Listen to the ticking of the grandfather clock to make sure you are hearing a very even “tick-tock”.
-Even space between the tick and the tock.
 If not, the clock is out of beat and needs to be corrected.

 If your clock is a chain driven grandfather clock, the chains should be in the order as in the image.